How To Buy a Monetized YouTube Channel (And for How Much?)

 How Do I Contact YouTube?

-If you’re serious about buying or selling an expensive channel, it’s understandable you may want to reach out to YouTube yourself about this.
+Suppose you’re serious about buying or selling an expensive channel.
+In that case, it’s understandable you may want to reach out to YouTube yourself about this.
 I couldn’t figure out a way to message them from the YouTube help center, so I sent @TeamYouTube a tweet asking about buying a YouTube channel.

 @TeamYouTube Hey YouTube, is it against your TOS to buy or sell an entire YouTube Channel?
 Also, I couldn’t figure out any other way to contact you, is Twitter the best way?— Shaun Poore (@shaunpoore) June 26, 2020